 For the Research Centre for Social Innovation, of which this research group is a part, (access to) inclusive work is an important theme.
 This is one of the tools by which to promote social innovation and inclusion in our society, whereby it also provides citizens with economic independence.
 Definitions of social innovation at the level of labour organisations make it clear that this is mainly about increasing labour productivity and improving business performance, in combination with better psychological and physical health among employees and greater attention for talent development.

-However, we add an extra dimension to this by looking from a social perspective too.
-We investigate how social innovation in organizations can contribute to tackling labour market problems and higher labour market participation as a means of social integration.
-This includes themes like age-conscious personnel policy, diversity management, health policy and employing those at the bottom of the labour market.
+We seek to add a dimension to this by adopting a more social perspective, by studying how social innovation in organisations can contribute to resolving labour market issues as well as increased labour participation as a means of social integration.
+This includes topics such as age-conscious personnel policies, diversity management, health policies and labour integration of employees from all layers of the labour market.

-The research group focuses its research on the following research lines:
+This research group focuses on the following two central research lines:

 The research group works closely with students and lecturers from the Institute for Labour and Organisation and the Institute for Social Work in carrying out its practice-based research.
 The results of this research allow the research group to contribute to the professionalization of Human Resource Management students and professionals, in the innovation of the education of the Human Resource Management programme, and the development of new master’s and post-bachelor’s degree programmes, such as the Master Community Development.